efogdev/wirelessifier/docs/MANUAL.md

 ## Basic Operation

+### tl;dr

+- Hold encoder + Button #4 to enable WiFi.
+- Hold encoder + Button #3 to enable BLE-only mode until next reboot (useful when charging from wall).
+- Hold encoder + Button #2 to disable any sleep until next reboot.
+- Hold encoder to reboot the device.

 ### Power
 > **Important**: long press of the rotary encoder will always restart the device, unless it sleeps.
 This is the only non-configurable action, however it is affected by the long press threshold preference.